rfrench/metadata.js/README.md

 metadata.js is a JavaScript library for parsing & copying JPEG metadata from ArrayBuffers.

 ## Why?
 While I'm a huge fan of being able to resize images in the browser via the canvas, I hate the fact that it strips information such as EXIF, IPTC, XMP, Camera Makernotes, ICC profiles and JPEG comments.
 I couldn't find anything to solve this problem, so I made this my weekend project.
 It works in all modern browsers, but it will require checks to see if the browser supports ArrayBuffer, Uint8Array, and Blobs.
-This API is production ready and has been tested with thousands of JPEGs.
+This API is production ready and has been tested with [millions](https://www.myspace.com) of JPEGs.

 ## Requirements
 metadata.js requires [jDataView](https://github.com/vjeux/jDataView) for reading binary files.
 Please pull the latest from their repository.